UACES #MidweekMeetup – Work-Life Balance

 So, more time for research?

 For some, it is the time to dedicate themselves to research.
-Many picked up their reading list but also attending online webinars or conferences that are related to their research.
+Many picked up their reading list but also attended online webinars or conferences that are related to their research.
 Attending them wouldn’t be feasible in our usual environment and the current circumstances opened up a range of possibilities to take part in online seminars or discussions that benefit our research.
-This might even mean balancing out the so-called work-life-balance in a way, that works for us.
+This might even mean balancing out the so-called work-life balance in a way, that works for us.
 As mentioned before, this balance can mean something different to all of us.

 If it means using the time for being more productive in our research, it opens up a whole new world of webinars, online workshops, conferences and courses, for which we can even gain a certificate.

-For others, this dedication also comes with a negative connotation/byproduct.
+For others, this dedication also comes with a negative connotation.
 The ‘I want to’ is different from the ‘I can’ conversion.
-Distraction comes in our way and blocks us.
+Distraction comes our way and blocks us.
 We might have more time to read, but how much do we really read?
 Some are feeling unable to read longer texts, and are still not getting as much done as they would like to.

 New circumstances demand new practices